new-machines/Circular-Journal/README.md

 # Circular-Journal

-These scripts take a short paragraph of journal writing then shows all of your entries for a today's date [month and date].
+These scripts take a short paragraph of journal writing then shows all of your entries for today's date [month and date].
 I've used versions of this off and on over the years to be mindful of what happened on any given day going back through the years.

 Comme ça: